Forex Trading 101: Complete Beginner’s Guide to Mastering the Market

 Understanding and managing margin requirements can help you make informed decisions and protect your capital in the volatile Forex market.

-Lot: A lot is a standardized unit of measurement for trade size in Forex.
+What is a Lot?
+A lot is a standardized unit of measurement for trade size in Forex.

 The standard lot size is 100,000 units of the base currency.